 Along with the charm of Pushkar Camel Fair, our tour takes you into the realm of the Rajput kings.
 You will see splendid palaces, impressive forts and legendary temples.
 You will experience the iridescent, everyday life in villages and cities and stay mostly in so-called “Heritage Hotels” in which the reminiscence of history is ubiquitous, but also in luxury tent camps.
 Experience the highlights of Rajasthan: the pink city of Jaipur with the Palace of Winds, Udaipur-the city of lakes, the desert city of Khimsar, blue city of Jodhpur and Agra with its magnificent Taj Mahal and gigantic Red Fort, including the important and significant sites of Old and New Delhi.

 On the first day of your tour, we bring you both Old and New Delhi.
-We introduce you to the city by a visit to the Red Fort, which is a UNESCO World Heritage site.
-You’ll be greeted by the 100-foot red sandstone wall of this 17th century fort first.
-The fort remains in pristine condition and houses palaces made of marble, huge pavilions and courtyards apart from a museum that chronicles the history of the city.
+We introduce you to the city with a visit to the Red Fort, which is a UNESCO World Heritage site.
+You’ll be greeted by the 100-foot red sandstone wall of this 17th-century fort.
+The fort remains in pristine condition and houses palaces made of marble, huge pavilions and courtyards, and a museum that chronicles the history of the city.
 Right opposite this magnificent structure is the revered Jama Masjid mosque that dates back to 1656.
 The mosque has been constructed through a unique combination of marble and red sandstone.
 It has the distinction of being the largest of its kind in the nation and has the capacity to host over 20,000 people at one go.

 Moving from traditions to modernity, we visit New Delhi that nurtures the legacy left behind by the British Raj.
 This is the modern face of the city.
 We begin with a sightseeing activity at the India Gate that was built to honor the fallen soldiers of India during World War I and Afghan War as they fought by the side of the British.
 We then pass by the President’s House or the Rastrapathi Bhavan and the Parliament Building.
 The credit of designing and building these beautiful structures goes to British architect Edwin Lutyens.